-Other founding members of the Society attending this meeting:
+Other SLAS founding members attending this meeting

 H. Blakemore, D. Blelloch, E. Caracciolo, J. A. Chapman, A. H. Christie, J. P. Cole, R. U. Cooke, J. C. Crossley, J. S. Cummins, A. E. M. Deutsch, A. D. Deyermond, M. Diaz-Rey, E. Eshag, J. Halcro-Ferguson, H. E. S. Fisher, J. G. Flynn, J. H. Galloway, J. García Lora, P. Haggett, D. R. Harris, J. A. Hasson, C. A. M. Hennessy, L. F. Henriques, N. Hilton, E. J. Hobsbawm, A. Hogg, H. A. Holley, C. Huneeus, J. C. Hunt, C. A. Jones, E. J. de Kadt, V. de Lara, H. G. Martins, F. Parkinson, D. C. M. Platt, G. Pontiero, D. A. Preston, R. D. F. Pring-Mill, A. J. Pryor, W. Ross, W. J. Rowe, D. L. Shaw, F. Smieja, C. T. Smith, H. Thomas, A. Tropp, J. E. Varey, D. A. G. Waddell, D. G. Wall, G. J. Walker, Sir J. Walker, N. Warman, B. Welch.